 For decades our military criminal defense counsel enthusiastically defends U.S. service members charged with sex crimes, drug offenses, Maiming – Article 128a, UCMJ, Indecent Liberty with a Child, Absence Without Leave – Article 86, UCMJ, or Forgery – Article 105, UCMJ.
 We also defend against other offenses under the UCMJ.

 Call Experienced South Korea Court-martial Defense Legal Team

-Unlike most civilian defense counsel or your appointed Army, Navy, Air Force, or Marine Corps defense attorney, taking a dive is not something we commonly do.
+Unlike most civilian defense counsel or your appointed Army, Navy, Space Force, Air Force, or Marine Corps defense attorney, taking a dive is not something we commonly do.
 When our criminal defense lawyers take an accused, our court-martial lawyers compel the military to divulge the discovery and present overwhelming proof.
 We take almost every charge to a contested court-martial and fight the allegations in front of a military jury.

 Whether you are facing charges for Article 120 UCMJ sexual assault, Manslaughter – Article 119, UCMJ, Indecent exposure under Article 120c, UCMJ, Soliciting Commission of Offenses – Article 82, UCMJ, or Communicating Threats – Article 115, UCMJ our criminal defense lawyers’ court-martial outcomes are excellent.